deepcpatel/face_mask_detection/data/README.md

 # Files
-• `drive_file_download.py`: Script to download files from the Google Drive.
+• `drive_file_download.py`: Script to download files hosted on the Google Drive.